Rates of convergence for multivariate normal approximation with applications to dense graphs and doubly indexed permutation statistics: Introduction

-Our main tool is Stein's method for the multivariate normal distribution, which has already been used to obtain bounds on~\eq{1}, the two main contributions coming from \cite{Goetze1991} for sums of independent random vectors (see also \cite{Bhattacharya2010}), and \cite{Rinott1996} for sums of dependent random vectors that allow for a certain decomposition.
-Most other contributions on multivariate normal approximation via Stein's method have focused on smooth functions; see e.g.\ \cite{Goldstein1996}, \cite{Raic2004} and \cite{Reinert2009}.
+Our main tool is Stein's method for the multivariate normal distribution, which has already been used to obtain bounds on \eq{1}, the two main contributions coming from G{\"o}tze \cite{Goetze1991} for sums of independent random vectors (see also Bhattacharya and Holmes \cite{Bhattacharya2010}), and Rinott and Rotar{$'$} \cite{Rinott1996} for sums of dependent random vectors that allow for a certain decomposition.
+Most other contributions on multivariate normal approximation via Stein's method have focused on smooth functions; see, for example, Barbour \cite{Barbour1990}, Goldstein and Rinott \cite{Goldstein1996}, Rai{\v{c}} \cite{Raic2004} and Reinert and R{\"o}llin \cite{Reinert2009}.

-The main aim of this article is to improve the results of \cite{Rinott1996} in two important ways.
-Firstly, we remove a logarithmic factor in the error bound of \cite{Rinott1996}.
-The techniques that allow us to do this are taken from \cite{Fang2012} and will yield optimal rates of convergence in some applications.
-Secondly, the assumptions made on the dependence by \cite{Rinott1996} do not cover the applications we will discuss here.
+The main aim of this article is to improve the results of Rinott and Rotar{$'$} \cite{Rinott1996} in two important ways.
+First, we remove a logarithmic factor in the error bound of Rinott and Rotar{$'$} \cite{Rinott1996}.
+The techniques that allow us to do this are taken from Fang \cite{Fang2012} and will yield optimal rates of convergence in some applications.
+Second, the assumptions made on the dependence by Rinott and Rotar{$'$} \cite{Rinott1996} do not cover the applications we will discuss here.
 Instead, we will use a multivariate generalisation of Stein couplings to achieve the necessary generality.
-Stein couplings, introduced by \cite{Chen2010b}, capture the minimal structural assumption necessary to use Stein's method for normal approximation.
+Stein couplings, introduced by Chen and R{\"o}llin \cite{Chen2010b}, capture the minimal structural assumption necessary to use Stein's method for normal approximation.

 We will also keep the dependence of the constants on the dimensionality explicit and as small as possible without blowing up the proofs, but we do not pursue optimality in that respect.